jrief/django-formset/docs/source/richtext.rst

 The **django-formset** library provides a widget, which can be used as a drop-in replacement for the HTML element ``<textarea>``, implemented as a web component.
-In a Django form's ``CharField``, we just have to replace the built-in widget against :class:`formset.richtext.widgets.RichTextarea`.
+In a Django form's ``CharField``, we just have to replace the built-in widget against :class:`formset.widgets.RichTextarea`.

 .. django-view:: blog_form

 	from django.forms import fields, forms
-	from formset.richtext.widgets import RichTextarea
+	from formset.widgets import RichTextarea

 	class BlogForm(forms.Form):
 	    text = fields.CharField(widget=RichTextarea)